MDanialShaukat/CqrsPerformanceAnalysis/README.md

 ## Overview

 This project is used to compare a traditional API implementation with two CQRS API implementations.
-The goal is to evaluate if restructuring a project with CQRS but without DDD and ES will bring performance benefits.
+One CQRS API without ES and DDD (`danial-dev branch`) and the other CQRS API with ES and DDD `danial-dev-v2 branch`.
+The goal is to evaluate if restructuring a project with CQRS with DDD and ES will bring performance benefits.

 The solution includes the following projects:
 - `Traditional.Api`: A traditional API which uses a single `DbContext` for all queries and commands.
 - `Cqrs.Api`: A CQRS API which uses two `DbContexts` separated for queries and commands.
-- `main-rebased-mediatr branch`: This CQRS API uses the MediatR package to implement the CQRS pattern.
+- `danial-dev-v2 branch`: A CQRS API which uses two `DbContexts` separated for queries and commands with ES and DDD implementation.

 ## Business scenario